yamanidev/blog-articles/articles/what-are-algorithms-and-data-structures.md

+---
+external: false
+title: 'What are Algorithms and Data Structures?'
+description: ''
+date: 2021-02-15
+---

 Hello there and welcome!!

 Today we'll be discussing **what are Data Structures and Algorithms** (which we'll be referring to as DSA for short throughout the article).
 With that being said, let's get right into it!

 ### Introduction

-*What do you think programmers do?*
+_What do you think programmers do?_

 The answer is way simpler than it is expected to be; **they solve problems**.

-*Now how do they concretely do that?*
+_Now how do they concretely do that?_

->
-They try to store data in the most efficient way to manipulate it in logical and explicit steps to produce a desired output.
+> They try to store data in the most efficient way to manipulate it in logical and explicit steps to produce a desired output.

 We will be elaborating on the last sentence